BLOG

 - By Harshit Agarwal

-Many developers assume that storing data on client-side will restrict other users from having access to this data.
+Many developers assume that storing data on the client side will restrict other users' access to this data.
 Interestingly, most of the top mobile application security breaches have been caused by insecure or unnecessary client-side data storage.
-File systems on devices are no longer a sandboxed environment and rooting or jailbreaking usually circumvents any protections.
+File systems on devices are no longer a sandboxed environment, and rooting or jailbreaking usually circumvents any protections.

-1. Encrypt all the sensitive information and data which are being stored in the application
+1. Encrypt all the sensitive information and data that are being stored in the application

 2. Enforce proper permission for all the files which are being stored